Updated on 5.5.2019.

-The new national tour of Miss Saigon lands in Chicago in a few days.
-I saw the original run on Broadway in the 90’s and I’ve watched the filmed 25th anniversary production.
-It says something about our world that the political and social issues explored in the musical are still relevant.
-Let’s see what I’m talking about, since I’m such an authority on both theatre and the Vietnam war (who isn’t?).
+I saw the original run on Broadway in the 90’s and the recent revival touring the U.S. It says something about our world that the political and social issues explored in the musical are still relevant.
+Let’s see what I’m talking about, since I’m such an authority on both theatre and the Vietnam War (who isn’t?).

 SPOILER ALERT – I TALK ABOUT EVERYTHING